gKislik/AncestryInference/README.md

 + getS.R and getHM.R are helper files for getSNPs.sh which help to generate the distribution plots and heatmaps using breed-specific SNPs. <br />

 ### SCRIPT FOR GENERATING SYNTHETIC SAMPLES <br />
-make-synthetic-plink.sh is used and takes arguments N (desired number of samples to choose), clust (a clusters file), and id (any string) <br />
+make-synthetic-plink.sh is used and takes arguments N (desired number of samples to choose), clust (a clusters file), and id (use aaaa, this just serves as a placeholder for analysis after merging) <br />

 ### SCRIPTS FOR ANALYSIS
 + synthfst-new-FINALPROC.sh and fst-FINALPROC.sh are used for submitting jobs, similar to loop.sh.
 They take a text file with samples on each line.